Intro about Hummingbirds

 Hello and welcome to the site dedicated to Hummingbirds.

-In this text we will give you basic facts about Hummingbirds and by clicking menu (above) or these wonderful slides (also above) you can get some interesting facts about Hummingbirds.
+In this text we will give you basic facts about Hummingbirds and by clicking menu (above) you can get some interesting facts about Hummingbirds.

 Although nature is as mysterious as it is wondrous, there are an abundance of things you can learn for yourself, and one of the most interesting creatures to observe would have to be the Hummingbird.
 A Hummingbird is a small and agile animal that comes in a variety of different colors (as in them being colorful birds in their own right), they sport a coat of iridescent feathers that only they could make look so good.
 One of the most common facts that people know pertaining to the Hummingbird is how quickly they fly, they actually flap their wings around 80 times per second (which is almost incomprehensible